Life in the Wine Country!

 Thank you for visiting my site.
 Let me share a little about myself – dog lover to dog lover.
 Before I tell you about my background, I want to let you know about my personal goal to help animals in need.
 I love animals, and not only enjoy creating a special portrait of your pet, but also happily donate a percentage of every commissioned piece to organizations that help our little friends.
-From July -December 2014 I will be donating to Lily’s Legacy, a local organization to help senior large breed dogs find homes.
-If you’re interested, you can read more about their non-profit organization at http://www.lilyslegacy.org/
+From December 2014-July 2015 I will be donating to Second Chance at Love Humane Society, a organization to help rescue and rehabilitate dogs.
+The founder and president, Cheri Lucas, is a lovely lady I met at the Cesar Millan’s workshop back in 2011.
+If you’re interested, you can read more about their non-profit organization at http://www.secondchancelove.org

 Some of my other favorites are: World Wildlife Fund, Defenders of Wildlife, Sonoma Humane Society, ARF, and Orphan Canine.
 Also, since 2009, I volunteer in schools for the Petaluma Animal Shelter’s Humane Education Program.
 They teach children how to care for, be safe around and understand careers related to dogs.
 I take my two Canine Good Citizen certified family dogs into the Petaluma Schools every month.
 My prior experience as an elementary school teacher, and my love of children, have all contributed to a great match.